Robert Coover: Literary career

 Coover's first novel was The Origin of the Brunists, in which the sole survivor of a mine disaster starts a religious cult.
 His second book, The Universal Baseball Association, Inc., J. Henry Waugh, Prop., deals with the role of the creator.
 The eponymous Waugh, a shy, lonely accountant, creates a baseball game in which rolls of the dice determine every play, and dreams up players to attach those results to.

-Coover's 1969 short story collection Pricksongs and Descants contains the celebrated metafictional story "The Babysitter," which was adapted into the 1995 movie of the same title, directed by Guy Ferland.
+Coover's 1969 short story collection Pricksongs & Descants contains the celebrated metafictional story "The Babysitter," which was adapted into the 1995 movie of the same title, directed by Guy Ferland.

 Coover's best-known work, The Public Burning, deals with the case of Julius and Ethel Rosenberg in terms that have been called magic realism.
 Half of the book is devoted to the mythic hero Uncle Sam of tall tales, dealing with the equally fantastic Phantom, who represents international Communism.
 The alternate chapters portray the efforts of Richard Nixon to stage the execution of the Rosenbergs as a public event in Times Square.
 As reviewer Thomas R. Edwards wrote in The New York Times, "Astonishingly, Nixon is the most interesting and sympathetic character in the story."

 Coover's 1982 novella Spanking the Maid remained one of his favorites; asked in an interview "Which of your books will get you into heaven?", Coover quipped, "Spanking the Maid.
 God's deep into S&M." A later novella, Whatever Happened to Gloomy Gus of the Chicago Bears (1987), offers an alternate Nixon, one who is devoted to football and sex with the same doggedness with which he pursued political success in this reality.
 The theme anthology A Night at the Movies includes the story "You Must Remember This", a piece about Casablanca that features an explicit description of what Rick and Ilsa did when the camera wasn't on them.
 Pinocchio in Venice returns to mythical themes.
+In 2014, he published a lengthy sequel to his first novel, The Brunist Day of Wrath.

 In 1987 he was the winner of the Rea Award for the Short Story.
 In 2021, Coover, in a collaboration with Art Spiegelman, released Street Cop.